Finally! In his 27th year as a head wrestling coach, Gene Hildebrandt gets his first win for the St. James Area Saints.

 Saints go 2-1 Saturday in a quadrangular meet at Mankato West

 The Saints wrestled three teams on Saturday at a quadrangular meet hosted by Mankato West.
 The Saints blasted the host school 59-9 and beat a good Byron team 40-30, but SJA fell to Wabasso/Red Rock Central 46-19.
 Wabasso is the fourth ranked team in Minnesota Class A.

-Against Mankato West the Saints collected five pins and padded the team score with four forfeits.
+Page 2 of 3 - Against Mankato West the Saints collected five pins and padded the team score with four forfeits.